The Seshadri Constants of Tangent Sheaves on Toric Varieties

-Besides being useful in studying the local positivity of coherent sheaves, Seshadri constants can also be employed to characterize the projective spaces.
+Besides being useful in studying the local positivity of coherent sheaves, Seshadri constants also play a role in characterizing the projective spaces.
 Bauer and Szemberg showed in \cite[Theorem 1.7]{MR2533311} that a complex Fano manifold is isomorphic to the projective space if the Seshadri constant of $-K_X$ is larger than $\dim X$ at some point.
 Later, Liu and Zhuang generalized the theorem to complex $\mb Q$-Fano varieties \cite[Theorem 2]{MR3803780}.
-Fulger and Murayama asked a question in higher rank similar to these observations: \begin{conj}[{\cite[Conjecture 4.9]{FM21}}] Let $X$ be a smooth projective variety over an algebraically closed field.
-If there exists $p\in X$ such that $\vep(T_X, p)>0$, then $X\simeq \mb P^n$. \end{conj} In other words, it is expected that the Seshadri constants of tangent bundles can not strictly lie between $0$ and $1$.
+Fulger and Murayama asked a question in higher rank similar to these observations: \begin{conjecture}[{\cite[Conjecture 4.9]{FM21}}] Let $X$ be a smooth projective variety defined over an algebraically closed field.
+If there exists $p\in X$ such that $\vep(T_X, p)>0$, then $X\simeq \mb P^n$. \end{conjecture} In other words, it is expected that the Seshadri constants of the tangent bundles cannot strictly lie between $0$ and $1$.
 The conjecture has been verified when $X$ is a smooth projective surface or a Fano manifold \cite[Proposition 4.8 and Corollary 4.12]{FM21}.
-The purpose of this paper is to study Conjecture \ref{conj} when $X$ is toric.
-Our main results are the following:
+The purpose of this paper is to study Conjecture~\ref{conj} when $X$ is toric.
+Our main results are as follows: